BiLLY-J03l/VESPRA-APT/README.md

   - legit.dll:
     - a dll file that is injected to a process and provides keylogging functionality and sends the .log file to the adversary's FTP server.
   - dll_injector.exe:
-    - its purpose is to take legit.dll full path and injects it to a dummy process that it created, then exits.
+    - its purpose is to take legit.dll full path as an arg and injects it to a dummy process that it created, then exits.
   - tightvnc-setup.msi:
     - a perfectly safe .msi installer that is executed with certain options to install it without UI with proper configuration.